You know climate change is real when dead coral Pokemon start to wash up on (virtual) beaches. Behold, Cursola, world’s first dead coral Pokemon.

 New media, new habits

-In the latest stage of Pokemon evolution, Corsola took on a new skin.
-Once a water/rock dual type (properties for Pokemon and their moves), Corsola is now a ghost type Pokemon, reminding us of the massive bleaching event that threatens the world’s coral reefs.
+In the latest stage of Pokémon evolution, Corsola took on a new skin.
+Once a water/rock dual type (properties for Pokémon and their moves), Corsola is now a ghost type Pokémon, reminding us of the massive bleaching event that threatens the world’s coral reefs.

-Apparently, Pokemon nowadays is the perfect medium to introduce kids to the environmental crisis.
-As Pokemon Go already had thaught us how virtual computer worlds are becoming increasingly ‘real’ and blended with our physical world; Pokemon Sword and Shield will teach us about rising ocean temperatures and the importance of living with coral and algae in a lively symbiotic bond.
+Apparently, Pokémon nowadays is the perfect medium to introduce kids to the environmental crisis.
+As Pokémon Go already had thaught us how virtual computer worlds are becoming increasingly ‘real’ and blended with our physical world; Pokémon Sword and Shield will teach us about rising ocean temperatures and the importance of living with coral and algae in a lively symbiotic bond.

 Share your thoughts and join the technology debate!